zulamit/zwallet/content/getting-started/first-account.md

 weight: 10
 ---

-When the application starts for the first or when there aren't any accounts, it will show the welcome page.
+When the application starts for the first time or when there aren't any accounts, it will show the welcome page.

 {{< img 2022-07-12_10-07-25.png >}}